vsieplus/rglib/README.md

 **rglib** is a simple C++ library for rhythm game development, providing functionality for common tasks such as:

 * Parsing chart files
-* Calculating event, note timings
+* Calculating accurate note timings from tempo information
+* Tracking and updating song position in both time and beats

 ## Building and Installing